-The Undergraduate/Undeclared advising staff is available throughout the academic year to discuss academic issues, such as course scheduling, General Education and major requirements, and academic progress.
+The Undergraduate/Undeclared advising staff is available throughout the academic year to help you to explore and decide upon a possible major.
+Advisors also discuss academic issues, such as course scheduling, General Education and major requirements, and academic progress.
 Students meet with an academic advisor each quarter to discuss progress toward a major, major declaration, and graduating in a timely manner.
-Beyond the quarterly appointments, the academic counselors and peer academic advisors are also available for drop-ins and scheduled appointments.
+Beyond the quarterly appointments, the academic advisors and peer academic advisors are also available for drop-ins and scheduled appointments.
+For more information about your responsibilities and the advisor’s responsibilities in the advising relationship, click here.

 Benefits of Academic Advising